DigitalPublishingToolkit/Money-Lab-Reader/docs/3_2-Weber.md

 currency, and try to establish a reputation by repeatedly making good on that promise.

-Deep political and economic crises often entail monetary crisis.
+Deep political and economic crises often entail monetary crises.
 In such a case, the arrangements in place for keeping the promise of value stability are shattered.
 If instability surpasses a certain threshold (e.g. in episodes of hyperinflation), users can be induced to look for